ZuseApp/zuse-web/zuse-hub-api.md

 { "url" : "<Shared project url>" }
 ```

-The endpoint gets project title and description information from the raw\_code.
-If the raw\_code or compiled\_code are invalid json the endpoint will return an :unprocessable\_entity status with the following json:
+The endpoint gets project title and description information from the project\_json.
+If the project\_json or compiled\_code are invalid json the endpoint will return an :unprocessable\_entity status with the following json:

 ```
 { "errors" : [ <List of full error messages>, ... ] }